-In August 2020, the McGill Library launched a pilot of the McGill Dataverse, a local solution for research data management and archiving.
-McGill faculty, students, and staff are welcome to deposit datasets in the McGill Dataverse repository.
+In August 2020, the McGill Library launched the McGill University Dataverse, a local solution for research data publishing and archiving.
+McGill faculty, students, and staff are welcome to deposit datasets in the McGill University Dataverse repository.
 All data are stored securely on servers located in Canada.
 Data can be publicly accessible, available to specific individuals, or private/restricted.
-The pilot will last 2-3 months as we refine our intake processing procedure for data.
-Please contact alisa.rod [at] mcgill.ca (Alisa Rod), Research Data Management Specialist, if you would be interested in participating in the pilot project to help build community around research data best practices at McGill.
+Please contact alisa.rod [at] mcgill.ca (Alisa Rod), Research Data Management Specialist, if you would be interested in depositing data in the McGill University Dataverse.

-The McGill Dataverse can be found by following this URL: https://dataverse.scholarsportal.info/dataverse/mcgill
+The McGill University Dataverse can be found by following this URL: https://borealisdata.ca/dataverse/mcgill

 Benefits of Publishing Data

 - Fulfill grant or journal mandates

 - Go to the McGill University Dataverse and select Log In from the top right page menu options.
 Alternatively, you can go to Borealis and select Log In from the menu options at the top right of the page.

 - Before depositing data, please contact rdm.library [at] mcgill.ca so that the Research Data Management Specialist can create a collection for you, your project, or your lab or research team and assign to you the appropriate permissions so you can add and publish datasets.
 You will not be able to add datasets until the Research Data Management Specialist has assigned these permissions to you.

 Datasets and Collections

 With Dataverse, a researcher can upload a dataset (which can contain multiple files, documentation/README, etc) and/or a collection (which is a container that can hold multiple datasets).

 For researchers who have multiple datasets, you could set up a collection for yourself or your lab/research group.
 This could also be contained in a disciplinary high level collection (such as by department or faculty).